 7. My first DirectAdmin personal impressions

 So far a have managed to move dozens of websites from one cPanel account to another cPanel account /server.
 Also moved some from CentOS control panel – to cPanel.
-But I have not managed to do it from cPanel to DirectAdmin.
-For now at least.
+DirectAdmin has its peculiarities.
+I wrote in a bit more details about my “complaints” in the post about DirectAdmin reseller hosting account setup.

-Will be (not very) happy to pay extra 0.25 $ per cPanel until I figure all this out – and see where the prices and hosting providers “land”, as well as which control panel becomes the most popular / wide spread.
+Until it is all “polished” I’ll be (not very) happy to pay extra 0.25 $ per cPanel until I figure all this out – and see where the prices and hosting providers “land”, as well as which control panel becomes the most popular / wide spread.
 Also, will see about DirectAdmin pricing in a few months time.
+Though I will keep “practicing” with DirectAdmin.

 This is just the first, personal impression.
 I’m sure in time, when I figure things out and get used to it, I’ll be able to form a more objective opinion – either changing, or confirming what I wrote in the previous paragraph.
 We’ll see.